qwo/blog/content/2018/gcp-architecture.md

 - Some case studies for choosing data sources

 ### Associate Engineer
-Goal: Day-to-Day knowledge working at a company building and deploying applications on GCP.
+Goal: Assess ability to do Day-to-Day knowledge working at acompany building and deploying applications on GCP.

 - Focus on App Engine
 - Focus on Kubernetes
-- Focus on Gcloud Console
+- Focus on Google Cloud SDK Console
 - No Case Studies

 ---